 Mask Rules for Participants and Coaches

 According to the LACDPH, a person is considered to have been exposed to COVID-19 when they are within six feet of someone with COVID-19 for longer than 15 minutes.
 Typically, for our teams this time occurs while in the locker room.
-The California Heat will work with the LAKVIC to ensure each team will have two locker rooms.
-This will allow our players to maintain social distancing while getting ready for practices and games.
-Additionally, all players and coaches must wear a mask while in the locker rooms.
+The California Heat will require all participants to wear a mask while in the locker rooms.

 Alternatives to locker room use:

 Players are welcome to come to the rink fully dressed for on ice practices or games.
-They may use the locker rooms to lace up their skates.
+They may use the locker rooms to lace up their skates but must keep their mask on until they are on the ice.

-Weekly testing for COVID-19 with a Nucleic Acid Amplification Test (NAAT) such as PCR, or an Antigen (Ag) test is required.
-Further information regarding the type of tests can be located at the LACDPH website here.
+Weekly testing for COVID-19 with a Nucleic Acid Amplification Test (NAAT) such as PCR, or an Antigen (Ag) test is required for all California Heat Players and Coaches regardless of vaccination status.

-As such, we ask that non-vaccinated players and coaches validate they have obtained a negative covid test prior to any games against other clubs held within the County of Los Angeles.
-The club will utilize the HeadCheck app, which will allow applicable participants to record their validation.
+As such, we ask that all players show proof of their weekly testing to their respective Team Manager prior to any games against other clubs held within the County of Los Angeles.

 Screen for Symptoms and Isolate